SOF Language Specification

 | ( "#*" { ?any? } "*#" ) ;

-Here, SofProgram is the syntax specification for an entire SOF source file.
+SofProgram is the syntax specification for an entire SOF source file.
 The source file consists of two types of syntactical constructs: Comments and Tokens.

 Tokens are the core of the SOF program.
 The tokens are ordered in a linear sequence.
 The only exception is the code block token: A code block recursively nests another sequence of tokens.
 The major other differentiation in the token type is between the Literal Tokens that behave and look like the literals in other programming languages, as well as the Primitive Tokens aka. keywords that execute program logic.
+The phrase Primitive Token is used to distinguish atomic keywords from the non-atomic { and } keywords.

 Executing

-The SOF program environment
+The SOF program exits when: